Born in Accra, Ghana, Benjamin Kwakye attended the Presbyterian Secondary School (Presec), Dartmouth College and Harvard

 At Dartmouth, he majored in Government (with an emphasis in international relations), spending trimesters in Arles, France, and at the London School of Economics and the United Nations Association in New York.
 He wrote and published poetry while in college, served as editor of Spirit (Dartmouth College’s African American Society’s literary journal), and received the Society’s 1990 Senior Honor Roll for outstanding leadership, distinguished service and intellectual and artistic creativity.

 His first novel, The Clothes of Nakedness (Heinemann, 1998), won the 1999 Commonwealth Writers Prize for Best First Book (Africa Region) and has been adapted for radio as a BBC Play of the Week.
 After the publication of The Clothes of Nakedness, he became Resident Novelist of Window to Africa Radio and Afriscope Radio with Cyril Ibe.
 As Resident Novelist, he reviewed a number of African and African related titles on the air.

-He is also the author of: the novels, Obsessions of Paradise (Cissus World Press, 2019), The Count’s False Banquet (Cissus World Press, 2017), The Three Books of Shama (Cissus World Press, 2016), Legacy of Phantoms (Africa World Press, 2015), and The Count's False Banquet (Cissus World Press, 2017); a collection of novellas, Eyes of the Slain Woman (Anaphora Literary Press, 2011); two poetry collections, Soul to Song (Cissus World Press, 2017) and Songs of a Jealous Wind (Cissus World Press, 2018); an epic poem, Scrolls of the Living Night (Cissus World Press, 2015); and a collection of short stories, The Executioner's Confession (Cissus World Press, 2015).
+He is also the author of: the novels, Obsessions of Paradise (Cissus World Press, 2019), The Count’s False Banquet (Cissus World Press, 2017), The Three Books of Shama (Cissus World Press, 2016), Legacy of Phantoms (Africa World Press, 2015), and The Count's False Banquet (Cissus World Press, 2017); a collection of novellas, Eyes of the Slain Woman (Anaphora Literary Press, 2011); three poetry collections, Soul to Song (Cissus World Press, 2017) and Songs of a Jealous Wind (Cissus World Press, 2018); an epic poem, Scrolls of the Living Night (Cissus World Press, 2015); and a collection of short stories, The Executioner's Confession (Cissus World Press, 2015).
 The Three Books of Shama was a 2017 ScreenCraft Short Story Contest Semifinalist.

 He is a director of The Africa Education Initiative, a non-profit organization dedicated to promoting science education in Africa.